5 min read

 "You disguise this sinfulness — I want to be the saviour.
 I want to be the answer.
 We make ourselves very busy, very available, very loving from the outside.
 But inside, you are still your God, running your own kingdom."

-Pastor Josh connected this directly to last week's message: God's kingdom will not come in a place where you are sitting on the throne.
-Your will be done is impossible when you're still wrestling with the Messiah Complex.
+This is exactly why prayer goes dry.
+You're going through the motions, but you're not really waiting on God — because you're waiting to act yourself.
+And as last week's message established: God's kingdom will not come in a place where you are sitting on the throne.
+Your will be done is impossible while you're still wrestling with the Messiah Complex.

 Four Ways to Actually Pray "Your Will Be Done"

-Moving into Psalm 40, Pastor Josh walked through four practical postures for praying this prayer — not just saying the words, but meaning them.
+Psalm 40 gives four practical postures for praying this prayer — not just saying the words, but meaning them.

 1. Learn to wait.